Which country is cheaper, France or Belgium?

 Both France and Belgium are popular destinations to visit in the spring with plenty of activities.
 The spring months attract visitors to Belgium because of the natural beauty.
 Also, the beaches and the natural beauty are the main draw to France this time of year.

 In April, Brussels is generally cooler than Paris.
-Temperatures in Brussels average around 10°C (49°F), and Paris stays around 11°C (52°F).
+Daily temperatures in Brussels average around 10°C (49°F), and Paris fluctuates around 11°C (52°F).

 Brussels usually receives less sunshine than Paris during spring.
 Brussels gets 147 hours of sunny skies, while Paris receives 172 hours of full sun in the spring.